oceanprotocol/docs/discover/faq.md

 <summary>Does Ocean aspire to cultivate a decentralized ChatGPT through the datasets on the Ocean market?</summary>

+(This question seems irrelevant and unnecessary )

 While Ocean Protocol primarily focuses on data sharing and data-related technologies, it's not directly involved in the development of AI models like ChatGPT.
 However, it's possible that individuals or organizations could use the Ocean marketplace to share or sell datasets that could be used in training AI models like ChatGPT.
 Decentralized AI models, like ChatGPT, often rely on a wide range of data sources to improve their performance and versatility. ⁣

 </details>

 <details>

-<summary>What are the steps needed to encourage people to use the Ocean market, considering the current low consume volume (excluding wash consume)?</summary>
+<summary>What are the steps needed to encourage people to use the Ocean market?</summary>

 There are a wide host of technical, business, and cultural barriers to overcome before volume sales can scale.
 Blockchain and crypto technology are relatively new and adopted by a niche group of enthusiasts.
 On top, the concept of a Data Economy is still nascent.
 Data buyers are generally restricted to data scientists, researchers, or large corporations, while data providers are mainly corporations and government entities.
 The commercialization of data is still novel and the processes are being developed and refined.